RESEARCH ACTIVITY

 Figure 2: Schematic representation of the lifecycle of interstellar dust.
 AGB: Asymptotic Giant Branch; SN: SuperNova; HIM: Hot Ionized Medium; WIM: Warm Ionized Medium; WNM: Warm Neutral Medium; CNM: Cold Neutral Medium.
 Credit: Galliano (2022, HDR).

 The physical properties of these cosmic nanoparticles are not well constrained.
 We do not precisely know their exact composition, size distribution and shape.
-Moreover, there is clear evidence that these physical properties evolve as a function of the environments, under the effects of stellar radiation, gas density, shocks and metallicity.
+Moreover, there is clear evidence that these physical properties evolve as a function of the environment, under the effects of stellar radiation, gas density, shocks and metallicity.
 The dust lifecycle, describing how grains are formed, processed and destroyed in the ISM is schematically represented in Fig. 2.
 An important part of my work consists in constraining the timescales of the individual processes that are represented.

-1.3 Nearby Galaxies
+1.3.
+Nearby Galaxies

 The dust lifecycle can be studied from different viewpoints.
 It however requires an empirical approach.
 Most of my research work focuses on nearby galaxies for the following reasons.